 Off the back of the most recent season of The Ultimate Fighter, a fierce rivalry between two camps in the sport of MMA is as high in the Mixed Martial Arts consciousness as it has been for some time.

-The bad blood between American Top Team and The Blackzilians upon formation of Glenn Robinson’s Boca Raton based gym, formed the concept for TUF 21.
+The bad blood between American Top Team and The Blackzilians upon the formation of Glenn Robinson’s Boca Raton based gym formed the concept for TUF 21.
 Disputes and alleged betrayals between Robinson, ATT co-founder Dan Lambert and long time American Top Team stalwarts Danilo and Yuri Villefort.
 Jorge Santiago and ‘JZ’ Cavalcante have been turning MMA publications into Hello Magazine.

 Add in some rumours of illicit deals, Robinson’s newest client Rashad Evans needing a new home after his high profile split from Greg Jackson.
 And a host of big names such as Tyrone Spong and Vitor Belfort and you have a real MMA soap opera.